nehasadhvi/DevConnector/README.md

 npm install
 ```

 Now, you are all set to run the application from your local machine.
-To run the application, go to terminal and use the following command and the app will start running on available port :
+To run the application, go to terminal and use the following command and the app will start running on defined port :
 ```
 npm run dev
 ```

-This will make your application run on PORT 3000, if in use, on next available port.
+This will make your application run on PORT 3000, make sure it is not in use.

 Happy Dev-Connecting ! ;)